28 Proven Ways to Get a Work Promotion Without Asking

 Build Trust With Your Manager

 Building Manager Trust Tip: Don’t just ask what to do.
-Simply state the problem and what decision you think is the right one; if they agree or tweak it a little, you build a bond of trust.
+State the problem and what decision you think is right; if they agree or tweak it a little, you build a bond of trust.

 Section 2 – Team Dynamics & Relationships